lenesk/sokolova.dk/how-to-think-back-and-regret-in-danish?.md

 > *Jeg kom for sent på arbejde i dag.
 Jeg skulle være gået tidligere hjemmefra i dag (at gå = bevægelse).*= I came late to work today.
 I should have left earlier from home.

-> *Jeg dumpede køreprøven og tænker: jeg skulle ikke være startet at læse til eksamen dagen før. (at starte - change of state).* = I failed the driving exam and think back: I shoudl have started studying for the exam earlier.
+> *Jeg dumpede køreprøven og tænker: jeg skulle ikke være startet at læse til eksamen dagen før. (at starte - change of state).* = I failed the driving exam and think back: I should not have started studying for the exam the day before.

 Regretting sentences may be positive or negative med ‘ikke’.
 > *Jeg er dødtræt.
 Jeg skulle ikke have arbejdet så meget. = I am deadly tired.
 I should not have worked so much.*